rhine59/barbican/README.md

 Run 'python manage.py migrate' to apply them.

 July 16, 2023 - 15:17:55
-Django version 4.2.3, using settings 'barbican.settings'
+Django version 4.2.3, using settings 'chatu3a.settings'
 Starting development server at http://127.0.0.1:800 Quit the server with CONTROL-C.